 But, there’s loads more books about writing out there.
 That’s why this week, we share some of our favourite bits of advice from other great books about writing.

 50 Writing Tools - Roy Peter Clarke

-We’re only going to go into the first of the 50 tools it covers here.
+We’re only going into the first of the 50 tools here.
 But it’s an important one.

-This tool works because when you write subject – verb, you do the reader a big favour.
+This rule works because when you write subject – verb, you do the reader a big favour.

-They have to hold the thought of the first clause, to understand the second clause.
+They have to hold the thought of the first clause, to understand the second one.
 That’s harder work than just starting with the subject and verb.

 You may occasionally want to hold the subject-verb to the end of a sentence to add some intrigue.
 To create some variety in your sentences.
-But if you do it too often, it’s annoying for the reader.
-It drains their energy, because it makes the reading harder work for them.
+But done too often, it annoys the reader.
+It drains their energy, because it makes the reading harder work than it needs to be.

 The reader (subject) finds (verb) it easier when they know who’s doing what right at the start of the sentence.
 Start your sentences with subject-verb to make your writing easier to read.

 Such an easy tip.
 But one many writers forget. (including us from time to time).

 Long rambling sentences, which keep the reader hanging on to find out who they’re about, and what’s happening, aren’t good.